 Development and redevelopment projects determined to be a PDP must include plans to implement structural BMPs in addition to the Source Control and LID BMPs, to meet the structural BMP performance requirements of Provision E.3.c of the Municipal Permit.
 There are special considerations for redevelopment PDP projects, namely that if they result in the creation or replacement of impervious surface in an amount less than 50 percent of the surface area of the previously existing development, then the structural BMP performance requirements apply only to the creation or replacement of impervious surface and not to the entire development.
-However, if the redevelopment results in creation or replacement of impervious surfaces apply to the entire development.
+However, if the redevelopment results in creation or replacement of impervious surfaces greater than or equal to 50 percent of the surface area, structural BMP performance requirements apply to the entire development.

-Structural BMPs must be designed to retain on-site pollutants contained in the volume of storm water runoff produced from a 24-hour, 85th percentile storm event (design capture volume).
-Additional information on structural BMP design, implementation, verification, and maintenance is contained in the BMP Design

-Manual in Appendix C. If BMPs that retain full design capture volume are considered technically infeasible, the following alternatives may be implemented:
+Structural BMPs must be designed to retain onsite pollutants contained in the volume of storm water runoff produced from a 24-hour, 85th percentile storm event (design capture volume).
+Additional information on structural BMP design, implementation, verification, and maintenance is contained in the BMP Design Manual in Appendix C. If BMPs that retain full design capture volume are considered technically infeasible, the following alternatives may be implemented:

-- Biofiltration BMPs may be designed with the appropriate hydraulic loading rate to maximize storm water retention and pollutant removal; to prevent erosion, scour, and channeling within the BMP; and to be sized according to the requirements in the BMP Design Manual. - If biofiltration is not technically feasible, then flow-through treatment control BMPs can be used to treat runoff, mitigate for the design capture volume not reliably retained on site, and meet the size and design requirements in the BMP Design Manual to remove pollutants from storm water to the MEP.
+- Biofiltration BMPs may be designed with the appropriate hydraulic loading rate to maximize storm water retention and pollutant removal; to prevent erosion, scour, and channeling within the BMP; and to be sized according to the requirements in the BMP Design Manual. - If biofiltration is not technically feasible, then flow-through treatment control BMPs can be used to treat runoff, mitigate for the design capture volume not reliably retained onsite, and meet the size and design requirements in the BMP Design Manual to remove pollutants from storm water to the MEP.
 Flow-through treatment control BMPs should be ranked with high or medium pollutant removal efficiencies for the expected pollutants of concern, and a feasibility analysis should be conducted by the Authority if the flow-through BMP has low removal efficiency.